2019 MIPS REPORTING OPTIONS

 An individual is defined as a single clinician, identified by a single National Provider Identifier (NPI) number tied to a single Tax Identification Number (TIN).

 If you report as an individual, your payment adjustment is based upon your MIPS Final Score for the performance year.

 Report with a group

-Eligibility is based on >$90,000 in Medicare Part B allowable charges AND 200 Medicare Part B patients seen during the designated CMS determination period by Tax Id Number.
+Eligibility is based on >$90,000 in Medicare Part B allowable charges AND >200 Medicare Part B patients AND >200 covered professional services the designated CMS determination period by Tax Id Number.

 A group is defined as a single Taxpayer Identification Number (TIN) with 2 or more eligible clinicians (including at least one MIPS eligible clinician), as identified by their National Provider Identifiers (NPI).

 Eligibility is based upon the TIN, each individual clinician included in the TIN regardless of MIPS eligibility will have to report under the group.
 The TIN will receive a payment adjustment based on the group’s MIPS Final Score for the performance year.